Press "Enter" to skip to content

 Panic is thread-local; a panic in a non-main thread will terminate the thread, but not the process.
 There are however errors that are more disruptive than panics, such as the out-of-memory error.
 At this time of this writing it does not cause panic but rather terminates the process regardless of what thread received it.

-On panic, rust compiler attempts to unwind the call stack from the point of panic to the entry point into the current thread and cleanup all heap allocations owned by stack values.
-This is not guaranteed to succeed, because there’s no requirement that each struct overrides the default implementation of Drop.
+On panic, the Rust compiler attempts to unwind the call stack from the point of panic to the entry point into the current thread and cleanup all heap allocations owned by stack values.
+This is not guaranteed to succeed, because there’s no requirement that each struct override the default implementation of Drop.
 Consequently, repeatedly panicking threads may end up leaking memory.

 Even though panic is reserved for non-recoverable errors, the standard library does provide a way to recover from it with std::panic::catch_unwind() and even to trigger a custom panic with std::panic::panic_any() which enables an arbitrary type to be attached to the panic, which can be later accessed at the point of recovery.
-This mechanism however is not meant for mimicking exception handling a la Java, but rather for libraries to be able to localize their panics instead of making the library users deal with the unexpected panics coming from 3rd party crates.
+This mechanism however is not meant for mimicking exception handling à la Java, but rather for libraries to prevent their panics leak across the abstraction boundary.

 2.2.
 The Result Type